rstats-tips/piwikproR/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There was 1 NOTE:
+There was 2 NOTEs:

+* checking for detritus in the temp directory ...
+NOTE 'lastMiKTeXException'
+Found the following files/directories:
-* checking CRAN incoming feasibility ...
+* checking HTML version of manual ...
 NOTE
+Skipping checking HTML validation: no command 'tidy' found

 ## Downstream dependencies